 Our name reflects our belief that everything we do should have a positive impact and that we should be accountable for delivering that impact at all stages of a project; from design to knowledge uptake.
 We believe that we are accountable to all our stakeholders – including families and their children.
 We use a utilisation-focused approach to evaluation and monitoring.
-This ensures that we develop efficient evaluation questions and only collect the data we need, and that will be used to design and improve interventions or support informed decision making.
+This ensures that we develop efficient evaluation questions and only collect the data we need, and that will be used to design and improve our efforts.

 Our team uses a co-productive approach from the ideation stage through to post-intervention review.
 The work we do is core to the integrity and operation of QRF.
 We use the best evidence to inform our work, and aim to create and use high quality evidence to ensure that our interventions and evaluative inquiries meet international standards.
 We ask challenging questions about, and undertake critical analysis of, QRF’s own work with the aim of improving our knowledge, understanding and practice.
 Learning and reflection is a constant within our approaches.